pchiorean/Indentz/README.md

 Splits or joins the active document spreads using a list of predefined layers.

 I use it for multi-language documents, so the defaults are **DE**, **FR**, **IT**, but the layers can be layout variants etc.
-Given a spread containing these three layers, the script divides it into three spreads, each containing items from its corresponding layer (the other layers are untouched).
+Given a spread containing these three layers, the script splits it into three spreads, each containing items from its corresponding layer (the other layers are untouched).
 Given three spreads, the script joins them into one spread, populating the predefined layers with their corresponding items.

 _Note:_ Edit the variable `layers` to customize the predefined layers to your needs.